 When it comes to spirit animals, New York-based energy healer Kalisa Augustine is pretty much an authority.
-She’s studied the concept for years, helped many of her clients to connect with their animal guides, and worked with celebs t0 wellness folks like the CAP Beauty founders find theirs.
+She’s studied the concept for years, helped many of her clients to connect with their animal guides, and helped everyone from celebs to wellness folks, like the CAP Beauty founders, find theirs.
 So what exactly are spirit animals (should you choose to believe in them)?

 “Spirit animals are guides and protectors from the spirit world that can help out at various stages of your life,” describes Augustine.
 The idea is “they can offer protection, bring warnings or help you find solutions to difficult life situations.”